Spacechild1/vstplugin/README.md

 Since v0.4 it is possible to run 32-bit VST plugins with a 64-bit version of Pd/Supercollider and vice versa.

-If *vstplugin* finds a native and a bridged plugin with the same name, the latter is ignored.
+*vstplugin* always prefers native plugins over bridged plugin with the same name.
+Plugins that have been "converted" with an external plugin bridge (e.g. jBridge, LinVst, Yabridge) will appear as native plugins.

 #### Windows

 Bit-bridging is usually used for running old 32-bit plugins - many of which will never see an update - on modern 64-bit host applications.

 By default, vstplugin searches for plugins in both `%PROGRAMFILES%` and `%PROGRAMFILES(x86)%`.